-Comfort Home Care provides in-home care services to individuals who are struggling with Parkinson’s Disease in Montgomery and Howard County, MD, in addition to Washington DC.
+Comfort Home Care provides in-home care services to individuals who are struggling with Parkinson’s Disease in Montgomery County, MD, in addition to Washington DC.
 Comfort Home Care’s in-home care services for Parkinson’s Disease provides comprehensive support with the vital Activities of Daily Living (ADLs) that is required in order to continue living a more full and happy life despite the limitations and difficulties of serious disease.

 When you are determining which in-home care agency is right for you or your loved one, here are some questions to consider: